Hoecker-Lab/protlego/README.md

 # protlego

-Protlego is a evolution based chiemragenesis tool.
+Protlego is an evolution based chimeragenesis tool.
-It works by identifying shared remote homology between two unrelated domains and generates chimeras by mimicking eith of the two evolutionary event :
+It works by identifying shared remote homology between two unrelated domains and generates chimeras by mimicking either of the two evolutionary event :
 Recombination and Insertion

-After generatin gthe chimeras, user can downstream minimise the models and also perform various structural analysis.
+After generating the chimeras, user can downstream minimise the models and also perform various structural analysis.

 Installation
 ============